Contact: Chris Westling

-Washington, DC, June 1, 2012 –– A delegation of US universities, colleges, NGOs, and foundations will travel to North Africa to meet with representatives of higher education institutions June 2-9.
-The Aspen Institute led delegation will discuss new education partnerships between the US and countries in North Africa.
+Algiers – A delegation of community college leaders will travel to North Africa to meet with representatives of higher education institutions next week to share best practices in vocational training and workforce development and explore new education partnerships between the US and North Africa.

-The delegation will meet with local universities, technical institutes, NGOs, private sector companies and government officials in order to discuss how partnerships can be facilitated to support entrepreneurship and private sector skills development among youth.
+The delegation will meet with local vocational training institutes, NGOs, private sector companies and government officials in order to discuss how to strengthen practices and models for workforce development in North Africa.
 Such partnerships are key to addressing high unemployment levels in the region, which has been a key focus of US and local government, business leaders and civil society particularly in the aftermath of the Arab Spring.

-Walter Isaacson, who leads the Aspen Institute and serves as Vice-Chair of PNB, remarked: “Partners for a New Beginning focuses on supporting the local priorities of each country we work in.
-Higher Education is a key priority in the Maghreb, and through PNB and this delegation, we hope to develop effective partnerships that will leverage and support the great work being done by our local partners, as well as foster long lasting relationships between American and Maghreb universities.”
+Walter Isaacson of the Aspen Institute and Vice-Chair of PNB said, “Partners for a New Beginning focuses on supporting the local priorities of each country we work in.
+Higher Education is key priority in the Maghreb.
+Through PNB and this delegation, we hope to develop effective partnerships that will leverage and support the great work being done by our local partners, as well as foster long lasting relationships between American and Maghreb universities.”

 The North Africa Partnership for Economic Opportunity (PNB-NAPEO) is a public-private partnership of US and North Africa business leaders, entrepreneurs, civil society leaders, and governments with a mission to foster job creation, entrepreneurship, and education with a focus on youth.

 PNB-NAPEO has created a network of stakeholders which is locally-owned and locally-driven.
 Chapters have been established in Algeria, Mauritania, Morocco, and Tunisia, and one is currently being formed in Libya.